Skip to main content

 Imaging and comprehensive digital planning

-Full diagnostic workup including imaging and digital scans to map the staged sequence before any clinical work began.
+Full diagnostic workup including imaging and digital scans to map the phased treatment sequence before clinical treatment began.

 2. 2